sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 [Table 1]: #table-1

-**Table 1**: Sequencing, assembly and alignment metrics of the white spruce organellar genomes
+**Table 1**: Sequencing, assembly and alignment metrics of the white spruce organellar genomes.
+The number of distinct genes are shown in parentheses.

 Metric                          |Plastid         |Mitochondrion
 ------------------------------- |--------------- |-------------